 What if we know that someone loves pizza , James bond movies and he also loves jogging on the beach and will ask for a recommended recipe of a cake he may love?
 How can we make use of the information we already know about the personal preferences regarding fast food, entertainment and sport in order to suggest a preferred recipe for a cake?
 This research will try to address this challenge and suggest a recommender system able to answer on this kind of questions.

-Recommender systems are ……..( Adomavicius and Tuzhilin 2005) .
+Recommender systems became an important research area since the appearance of the first papers on collaborative filtering since the mid-1990s [45, 86, 97].
+There has been much work done both in the industry and academia on developing new approaches to recommender systems over the last decade.
+The interest in this area still remains high because it constitutes a problem rich research area and because of the abundance of practical applications that help users to deal with information overloads and provide personalized recommendations, content and services to them.
+Examples of such applications include recommending books, CDs and other products at Amazon.com, movies by IMDB , and news at VERSIFI Technologies (formerlyAdaptiveInfo.com) . ( Adomavicius and Tuzhilin [2005]) .

-Most recommender systems are focused on providing a personalized service in a specific domain, as does Pandora – music recommendation system (see figure 1).
+Most recommender systems are focused on providing a personalized service in a specific domain, as does Pandora – music recommendation system

-Figure 1: Pandora as recommender system
+Figure 1: from IMDB website as movie recommender system

 In order to provide a personalized service to their users, recommender systems need to have relevant personal information about their users or a model of their users - a “User Model”.
 When this information is available, than the task of recommendation may be straight forward – provide a service based on the relevant information – in our case, if the system knows the user’s preferences about cakes, then finding a similar recipe becomes and easy task.
 However, in many cases, like in our example, the system does not have this information.
-This may be the case of a first time visitor to a cultural heritage site/ anew city/ restaurant etc. The lack for sufficient user modeling data at the onset of a service is among the classical and well known problems of user modeling and recommender systems – the “cold start” problem (ref).
+This may be the case of a first time visitor to a cultural heritage site/ anew city/ restaurant etc. The lack for sufficient user modeling data at the onset of a service is among the classical and well known problems of user modeling and recommender systems – the “cold start” problem (H.Guo [1997]).

 Nowadays, At the World Wide Web many sites contain user’s profile which reflects user characters.
 As we surf and visit websites we leave identifiable digital “fingerprints” not to mention explicit definition of interests and preferences.
 In recent years, social networks became a major source for personal information (ref…).
 For example in Facebook the user insert is interests while in Pandora (Pandora its music recommended radio website system with broadcast music according to user flavor) try to find user flavor according his user music analysis.